NBISweden/workshop-epigenomics-RTDs/docs/content/online-classroom.rst

   - Extra 4
   - Extra 5

-We also have a Slack workspace.
+We also have a `Slack workspace <https://join.slack.com/t/epigenomicsda-iyv4127/shared_invite/zt-3do2m0iwm-b6ySmNwleHunsqBp2WXkVQ>`_.
 You should have already gotten an invitation via email to access this (let us know if not!).
 To keep things somewhat ordered, we have a general channel and day-specific channels.
 The general channel can be used for more general questions or discussions; while any issues or questions related to specific days can be taken in the appropriate channel.
 Please try to answer questions in a "thread" to avoid cluttering up the channel!
 You will have access to this Slack channel after the course, but please bear in mind that the messages have a lifespan of 30 days, after which time they are deleted by Slack.

 Where should you be and when?
 -----------------------------